What is Narcissistic Abuse?

-Causes of narcissistic personality disorder are not yet well-understood.
-Genetic and biological factors as well as environment and early life experiences are all thought to play a role in the development of this condition.
+The causes of narcissistic personality disorder are not yet well understood.
+Genetic and biological factors, as well as environment and early life experiences, are all thought to play a role in the development of this condition.

-Treatment for narcissistic personality disorder can be challenging because people with this condition present with a great deal of grandiosity and defensiveness, which makes it difficult for them to acknowledge problems and vulnerabilities.
-Psychotherapy may be useful in helping people with narcissistic personality disorder relate to others in a healthier and more compassionate way.
+Treatment for narcissistic personality disorder can be challenging because people with this condition present fantastic grandiosity and defensiveness, making it difficult to acknowledge problems and vulnerabilities.
+Psychotherapy may help people with narcissistic personality disorder relate to others more healthily and compassionately.

 Individuals with narcissistic personality disorder, according to the DSM-5, exhibit five or more of the following, which are present by early adulthood and across contexts: